Select Page

 We then aimed to characterize the interaction between ALM neural ensembles representing choice.
 We used a c-fos-driven tagging method (TRAP2 system) for the permanent expression of channelrhodopsin in ALM choice-ensembles.
 We TRAPed a neural ensemble specific to one choice by performing a behavioral session with a single choice.
 In subsequent sessions, photoactivation of the TRAPed ensemble did not bias task behavior towards the labeled choice.
 Instead, when stimulating at 5Hz, but not at 20Hz, it specifically impaired the accuracy for the labeled choice.
 These results suggest that the photostimulation of a specific choice ensemble in ALM does not interfere with the activation of other choice ensembles, but rather has a frequency-dependent choice-specific deleterious effect.
 Our findings provide important constraints on the network dynamics governing frontal cortex circuits during choice selection and maintenance.

-Balma Serrano
+Speaker: Balma Serrano (IDIBAPS)

 For inquiries about this event please contact the Scientific Events Coordinator Ms. Núria Hernández at nhernandez@crm.cat